louislefo/IA-Application-Project-Louis_Maxime_Adrien/README.md

 ### Motivation: Why are we doing this?

+Modern football has become a highly data-driven sport.
+Clubs rely on increasingly large and complex datasets to optimize player performance, improve scouting efficiency, and design match strategies.
+However, transforming raw statistics into meaningful insights remains a major challenge.
-Football is a data-rich sport where analyzing player performance can significantly impact scouting, training, and match strategy.
-We aim to leverage machine learning to move beyond subjective observation and provide data-driven insights into player capabilities and potential.
+Our goal is to leverage machine learning to move beyond subjective observations and provide objective, interpretable, and predictive evaluations of player performance.

+In essence, we aim to understand what truly defines a player’s quality and how their level is likely to evolve in the future.

-### What do we want to see at the end?
+### What do we want to achieve?

 We aim to build a system that can:

 1.  **Analyze** current player statistics to evaluate their overall performance.
 2.  **Predict** a player's future development trajectory (e.g., will they improve, stay stable, or decline?).
 3.  **Visualize** these insights in an accessible way for coaches and analysts.

+These capabilities can support real-world applications such as transfer decision-making, youth development monitoring, match preparation, and long-term squad planning.

 ## II.
 Datasets